Thursday, November 28, 2024

 Key locations based on accounts of the 1843 raid on Austin including eye witness description of James Smith and son John, described by John in a letter on file with Briscoe.

-William Bollaert's Notes on Tonkawa 1843
+William Bollaert's notes on Tonkawa 1843 revisited

 William Bollaert, writer, chemist, geographer, and ethnologist traveled through Texas in 1842 to 1843.
 His detailed journals (posthumously compiled into a book in 1956) provide a primary source of information on Texas during its early days as a republic; his journal includes notes on Tonkawa, including one on one meetings.
 (William Bollaert's Texas, paperback printing 1989)